rlrq/MINORg/docs/source/output.rst

    * Unless the file ends with '_final.map', all entries in this field will be set to 1.
    * If the file ends with '_final.map', this value corresponds to the set a gRNA is assigned to.

-#. background: Status of background check
+#. background: Status of background check (only in file ending with '_all.map')
 #.
-GC: Status of gRNA check
+GC: Status of gRNA check (only in file ending with '_all.map')
-#. feature: Status of within feature check
+#. feature: Status of within feature check (only in file ending with '_all.map')
 #.
 Users may provide custom checks in additional columns

+   * In this example, I've named my custom check 'my_custom_check'